 Component Description Inlet area The inlet area, located at the distal tip of the cannula, has five openings (windows) that allow blood to be drawn into the inlet and channeled through the cannula.
 Cannula The cannula (21 Fr for the Impella 5.5) has a spiral-shaped reinforced body that is angled for the Impella 5.5 Catheter.
 The cannula is made of nitinol and covered in polyurethane.
 Outlet area The proximal end of the cannula is attached to the outlet area where the blood exits the cannula.
 Motor housing The motor housing 19 Fr for Impella 5.5 with SmartAssist consists of an encapsulated motor.
 Fiber-optic sensor This sensor on the Impella 5.5 with SmartAssist is located at the distal end of the outlet area.
 This sensor is used to monitor positioning during placement and catheter operation.
 Catheter shaft A 9 Fr catheter shaft is located between the motor housing and the red Impella plug.
 The lumen of the catheter shaft contains a purge lumen, a stainless steel coil, a fiber-optic cable, and an electrical cable.
 The catheter shaft has longitudinal and transversal marks: The longitudinal mark along the inner radius shows correct position of the placement guidewire once backloaded on the Impella Catheter.
-The transversal marks at 1 cm intervals with numbers every 5 cm Repositioning unit aid in proper positioning.
-The repositioning unit on the Impella 5.5 Catheter consists of an anticontamination sleeve with an anchoring mechanism, and suture pads.
-The anchoring mechanism of the anticontamination sleeve secures the sheath to the catheter.
+The transversal marks at 1 cm intervals with numbers every 5 cm aid in proper positioning.
+Repositioning unit The repositioning unit on the Impella 5.5 Catheter consists of an anticontamination sleeve with an anchoring ring, and suture pads.
+The anchoring ring of the anticontamination sleeve secures the sheath to the catheter.
 The StatLock® compatible suture pads help secure the repositioning sheath to the patient's skin.
 Red Impella plug The red Impella plug at the proximal end of the catheter connects the catheter to the Automated Impella Controller through a connector cable.
-It contains Memory that retains operating parameters in case the patient needs to be transferred to another controller.
-White Patient Cable The white patient cable connects the catheter to the Automated Impella Controller.
-It contains the optical fiber, motor cables, and the purge lumen.
-The purge lumen exits the cable near the controller and is joined to the Purge Filter Unit.
-Purge Filter Unit The sidearm assembly sits on the patient cable and is to the purge lumen, to provide a connection point for the purge cassette.
-It consists of the PSS Housing, infusion filter, the pressure reservoir, and the check valve.
-PSS Housing The PSS Housing secures and protects the transition where the purge lumen exits the patient cable, as well as the infusion filter, pressure reservoir, and check valve.
+It contains: Memory that retains operating parameters in case the patient needs to be transferred to another controller The Impella 5.5 Catheter has only a clear sidearm.
+Clear sidearm The clear sidearm is attached to the purge cassette tubing.
+It leads to the infusion filter, the pressure reservoir, and the check valve.
 Infusion filter The infusion filter prevents bacterial contamination and air from entering the purge lumen.
 Pressure reservoir The pressure reservoir includes a flexible rubber diaphragm that provides additional filling volume by means of an expansion chamber during purge solution change.
 Check valve The yellow check valve ensures that purge fluid does not flow in the reverse direction when the purge solution is exchanged.